 The University investigation processes for reviewing sexual violence, intimate partner violence, and stalking use a preponderance of the evidence standard.
-Following receipt of notice of a violation or of a complaint, the reporting individual is promptly given the opportunity to select an Equity Grievance Panel (EGP) member or other individual of their choice to serve as their adviser throughout the EGP process, including during all meetings and hearings related to such process.
-The reporting individual is also provided a document delineating their rights, resources, and options for reporting, including the right to make a report to campus safety, to local law enforcement, to the state police, or a combination thereof, or to choose not to report, to be protected from retaliation for reporting an incident, and to receive support and resources through Colgate or other community organizations.
+The claimant and respondent are entitled to the same opportunities to have others present during a disciplinary proceeding.
+Following receipt of notice of a violation or of a complaint, the reporting individual is promptly given the opportunity to select a Prohibited Conduct Response Group (PCRG) member or other individual of their choice to serve as their adviser throughout the process, including during all meetings and hearings related to such process.
+The reporting individual is also provided a document delineating their rights, resources, and options for reporting, including the right to make a report to campus safety, to local law enforcement, to the state police, or a combination thereof, or to choose not to report, to be protected from retaliation for reporting an incident. and to receive support and resources through Colgate or other community organizations.

-The University's processes also provide that the claimant and respondent will receive written notification of the outcome of any disciplinary proceeding relating to the reported concern, as well as any opportunities to appeal the results of that proceeding, any changes to the results before they are finalized, and an update when the results become final.
+The University's processes also provide that the claimant and respondent will receive written notification of the outcome of any disciplinary proceeding relating to the reported concern, including reported incidents of crimes of violence or non-forcible sex offenses, as well as any opportunities to appeal the results of that proceeding, any changes to the results before they are finalized, and an update when the results become final.
+If the claimant is deceased as a result of such crime or offense, written notification of the proceeding's outcome will be provided to the next of kin.
 The University also recognizes the importance of maintaining, to the greatest extent possible, the confidentiality of both the claimant and respondent's identities while it reviews the reported concern.
 To that end, the University will share information internally only as needed to ensure proper handling of the concerns that have been raised, comply with legal obligations, or provide any requested supportive measures, and will share information externally only to the extent legally required to do so.
 The University does not publish the identities of complainants in its crime alerts or crime logs.